Fast Facts Bahamas

 Government: Constitutional parliamentary democracy and a Commonwealth realm.

-Head of state: Queen Elizabeth II (since 6 February 1952); represented by Governor General Sir Arthur A. Foulkes (since 14 April 2010).
+Head of state: Queen Elizabeth II (since 6 February 1952); represented by Governor General Dame Marguerite Pindling (since 8 July 2014)

 Language: English (official), Creole (among Haitian immigrants).